The short answer to the headline question is “money”.

 What doesn’t matter:

 - Ratings vs. shows on other networks, including “winning” a timeslot or night

 - Total viewership

-Fans wanting to see the status of their favorite broadcast scripted shows can read TV Grim Reaper’s predictions every Monday during the US broadcast TV season (late Sept – late May).
+Fans wanting to see the status of their favorite broadcast scripted shows can read TV Grim Reaper’s predictions every Monday during the US broadcast TV season (late Sept – mid May).
 TV Grim Reaper will have new posts every week with updated renewal and cancellation predictions.